mjansova/sonicScrewdriver/README.md

     make && make test

-And browse the plots in `test/plots/`.
+And manually browse the plots in `test/plots/` or just do

+    make browse

+from the `test` folder.
+It will open a TBrowser with the root files already loaded.

 Disclaimer
 ----------